 I can hardly recall when I began reading books by myself.
 But what I do remember is that every year, just before the summer break, our school would hold a book exhibition and hundreds of books were sold at concessional rates.

 So although I developed a habit of reading since an early age, the sad part is that I hardly remember the titles I read then.
 Nothing much of the reading memories has lasted this long.
 My first book, in the true sense of it, is one that I read in grade 6 for our English curriculum.
-It was a short story by the Russian writer, Leo Tolstoy – That Whereby Men Live.
+It was a short story by the Russian writer, Leo Tolstoy – What Men Live by.
 Little else has remained with me, as this story.

-The tale is about an angel – Michael, who is punished by God for not following God’s bidding and is sent to earth.
-Michael is set a task to find answers to God’s 3 questions, only then can he return.
-What follows is a heart-touching tale, one narrated from the angel’s perspective, which as a student and later as a writer, has beckoned me again and again.
+Michael, an angel is heaven is punished by God for not following God’s bidding and is sent to earth.
+He is set a task to find answers to God’s 3 questions, only then can he return.
+It is a heart-touching tale, one narrated from the angel’s perspective, which as a student and later as a writer, has inspired me immensely.
 Written in Tolstoy’s classic style, it teaches us just how important is to love, to forgive, to understand, to obey, and finally, not look down upon one.

 The book in a glimpse.

 Personally, it’s been a feeling of sheer pride that a writer as great as Tolstoy has been my idol.
 He inspired my reading as he inspires my writing.
 As I grew up, I read more and more of his books.
 Anna Karenina, War and Peace, The Death of Ivan Ilyich, The Cossacks, Resurrection, his collections of short stories, have been among the books I love most.
-In the years that followed, I read a great deal of other authors too.
-But somehow, nothing got closer to creating the magic – That Whereby Men Live – did.
+In the years that followed, I read a lot of other authors too.
+But somehow, nothing got close to creating the magic – What Men Live by – did.